Work with a Fiduciary Adviser – It Matters

 You can also look up the advisor on FINRA’s BrokerCheck website.
 After putting in their name, see what it says.
 If it says “B – Broker Regulated by FINRA,” they are only held to the lesser suitability standard.
 In other words, they can put their interests ahead of yours if their recommendation is at least suitable for you).
 When it says “IA – Investment Adviser,” the individual acts as a fiduciary who must always work in your best interests.
 If it says “PR–Previously Registered Broker,” they used to be a broker.
 Now they are either retired, no longer working as an advisor, or currently work as a fiduciary.

 A fiduciary’s loyalty is to you, not to their company.
 Fiduciaries act in your best interests, not theirs.
-A fiduciary should provide full disclosure of all fees and not buy “financial product(s)” for your account that are for their financial benefit rather than yours.
+A fiduciary financial adviser should provide full disclosure of all fees and not buy “financial product(s)” for your account that are for their financial benefit rather than yours.

 You also pay fiduciaries directly.
 This can be by the hour, a flat fee, or an agreed-upon percentage based on your assets or net worth.
 You pay for asset management.
 Your fee may also include a financial plan, financial advice, or a combination of these items.